hebinbin/clean_merged_branch/README.md

 * Bundle exec rake tool:clean_merged_branch

-* input some keywords about branch name (For us, normally, we put JIRA number as part of branch name)
+* input some keywords about branch name like `pr-WEB-12345` (For us, normally, we put JIRA number as part of branch name)

+* Following the message to input `Y` or `N` to delete local or remote branch.